srinivasarao549/RCanvas/js/README.markdown

 ### handleMessage

+*N.B. bindSocket is the preferred method for binding: see below*

 In the most basic usage, r_canvas has a handleMessage method, which can be used to accept JSON-RPC messages, and manipulate it's context on that basis:

 ```javascript